 I feel called to share what I learned with you.

 That’s what this blog is all about.
 It’s about giving you simple truths, simple tools, and simple words of wisdom to move forward.
-I also created a private Facebook group for you to meet other readers.
+I also created a Facebook group for you to meet other readers.
 You can join The DAPO Community here!

 I look forward to meeting you and hearing from you along the way!